 The faculty, staff, and current students at Crummer will be a valuable asset to you as you familiarize yourself with the program and the Central Florida area.
 If you have any questionsor concerns regarding student life, course work, or any other items important to you please stop by the Student Services Office immediately.
 We look forward to working with you on youracademic journey.

-Dr. Misty Loughry, Interim Academic Director for the Executive DBA
+Dr. Greg Marshall, Academic Director for the Executive DBA Program gmarshall@rollins.edu 407-691-1150

-Program mloughry@trollins.edu

-407-691-1150

 Dr. Bill Seyfried, Associate Dean wseyfried@rollins.edu 407-646-1374